jkbest2/posdefecology.net/README.md

 # [Positive Definite Ecology](https://www.posdefecology.net)

 This repository contains the source of [my personal website](https://www.posdefecology.net).
-It uses the [Academic theme](https://sourcethemes.com/academic/docs/), with [Academic Kickstart](https://github.com/sourcethemes/academic-kickstart) as an initial template.
-It is rendered using [Hugo](https://gohugo.io/), and is deployed on [Netlify](https://www.netlify.com).
+It uses the [Academic theme](https://sourcethemes.com/academic/), with [Academic Kickstart](https://github.com/sourcethemes/academic-kickstart) as an initial template.
+It is rendered using [Hugo](https://gohugo.io/) and deployed on [Netlify](https://www.netlify.com).